themanyone/itcc/README.txt

  ['-:17: error: identifier expected'] tcc> }
  a is 3
+ tcc> |

 Ignore errors.
 The result is printed after typing the closing brace "}".

 Tired of typing all those semicolons, curly braces, and parenthesis?
+Want to indent instead, like Python?
 Crap coding is also supported.
-Crap is a light-weight wrapper around standard C code. https://themanyone.github.io/crap/
+Crap is a light-weight wrapper around standard C code.
+And since braces are added automatically, there are fewer errors.
+Get crap from https://themanyone.github.io/crap/

- $ ./icrap
+ $ ./icrap -lm
- crap> puts  "hi"
+ crap> #include "math.h"
- hi
- crap> for  int x=3;x--;
+ crap> for  int x=0;x<5;x++
- crap>     printf  "x is %i\n", x x is 2 x is 1 x is 0
+ crap>      printf  "%i squared is %0.0f\n", x, pow(x, 2.0)
+ 0 squared is 0
+ 1 squared is 1
+ 2 squared is 4
+ 3 squared is 9
+ 4 squared is 16
+ crap> |

 Interactive TCC works about like the original Interactive GCC (igcc), which is also included in this package.
-If you can convert C++ to C, you might even be able to struggle through some of following examples using itcc.
+If you can convert C++ to C, you might even be able to struggle through some of following examples using itcc or icrap.

 Interactive GCC
 ===============